 Service-learning is not only an educational philosophy, but also a pedagogical method [1].
-From the perspective of educational philosophy, service-learning consists of two beliefs.
+Service learning consists of two beliefs.
 First, service-learning should develop the learners' social responsibility, the concept of serving others and understanding of social justice [2].
-Second, service-learning should prepare learners for future life as citizens.
-Service-learning enables learners to understand the operation and needs of society.
+Second, service-learning should prepare learners for future life as citizens, and enables learners to understand the needs of society.